mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

     - `clientId`
       - : A string specifying the RP's client identifier.
 This information is issued by the IdP to the RP in a separate process that is specific to the IdP.
     - `loginHint` {{optional_inline}}
       - : A string providing a hint about the account option(s) the browser should provide for the user to sign in with.
 This is useful in cases where the user has already signed in and the site asks them to reauthenticate.
 Otherwise, the reauthentication process can be confusing when a user has multiple accounts and can't remember which one they used to sign in previously.
-The value for the `loginHint` property can be taken from the user's previous sign-in, and is matched against the `login_hints` values provided by the IdP in the array of user information returned from the [accounts list endpoint](/en-US/docs/Web/API/FedCM_API/IDP_integration#the_accounts_list_endpoint).
+The value for the `loginHint` property can be taken from the user's previous sign-in, and is matched against the `login_hints` values provided by the IdP in the array of user information returned from the IdP's [accounts list endpoint](/en-US/docs/Web/API/FedCM_API/IDP_integration#the_accounts_list_endpoint).
     - `nonce` {{optional_inline}}
       - : A random string that can be included to ensure the response is issued specifically for this request and prevent {{glossary("replay attack", "replay attacks")}}.

 ### Return value

 A {{jsxref("Promise")}} that resolves with an {{domxref("IdentityCredential")}} instance matching the provided parameters.
-If a single credential cannot be unambiguously obtained, the Promise will fulfill with `null`.

-If the browser's login status for the IdP is `"logged-out"`, the FedCM request rejects silently.
+If the browser's login status for the IdP is `"logged-out"`, the FedCM request fails silently without making a request to the IdP's [accounts list endpoint](/en-US/docs/Web/API/FedCM_API/IDP_integration#the_accounts_list_endpoint).
 See [Update login status using the Login Status API](/en-US/docs/Web/API/FedCM_API/IDP_integration#update_login_status_using_the_login_status_api) for more information about FedCM login status.

 ### Exceptions